Anthropologist, social media guru, Icelandic nature and food enthusiast.

 Itineraries for October

 When planning any trip or vacation, it is always a good idea to plan ahead in order to make the most out of the limited time available to you.
 With that in mind, we have created several itineraries which we feel will help visitors experience the best that Iceland has to offer.
+Browse more of our multi-day tours for an extensive Iceland experience.

 This tour provides ample opportunity to go glacier hiking and ice caving during the day, while setting you up for your best opportunity to see the Northern Lights in the evening